2023 Siam Paragon shooting: Aftermath

 Siam Paragon mall was temporarily closed due to the incident.
 Siam BTS station, which is located adjacent to the mall, was also temporarily closed at around 4:40 p.m. local time in connection with the incident.
 Officers were seen blocking access to the exits leading to Siam Paragon and Siam Discovery, forcing commuters to use the sole remaining exit leading to Siam Square.
 The station reopened less than an hour later at 5:20 p.m.
 Elsewhere, medical evacuation of the victims was hampered by the evening rush-hour traffic and flooding caused by torrential rains.

-The Siam Paragon opened for business as usual the following day, with Prime Minister Srettha joining a minute's silence at the mall before reiterating the government's condolences.
+The Siam Paragon opened for business as usual the following day, with Prime Minister Srettha Thavisin joining a minute's silence at the mall before reiterating the government's condolences.
 However, the mall, which normally sees throngs of crowds, was described as "relatively empty".

-The Crown Prince of Johor, Tunku Ismail ibni Sultan Ibrahim, was sitting in an unnamed hotel lobby near the mall, along with his wife, Che’ Puan Besar Khaleeda, and the rest of his family when the shooting occurred.
-He and his family immediately ran to the hotel's basement, using his security team as a human shield to get his family to a secure location.
+The Crown Prince of Johor, Tunku Ismail ibni Sultan Ibrahim, his wife, Che’ Puan Besar Khaleeda, and their four children, were sitting in a hotel lobby near the mall, when the shooting occurred.
+The family immediately ran to the hotel's basement for safety, using their security team as a human shield.
 When Ismail requested to be driven to the Malaysian embassy, the driver told him that the Singaporean embassy was closer, and thus the family was driven to there to seek shelter.
-Ismail was subsequently taken to the airport to return to Johor, Malaysia.
+Ismail was subsequently taken to the airport to return to Johor.
 He described the mass shooting incident as "the worst experience" he had ever gone through.

 Reaction

 Prime Minister Srettha Thavisin expressed his condolences and concern over the incident and ordered the police to conduct an investigation.
-He also issued an apology to the Chinese ambassador for the deaths and injuries of its citizens in the incident.
+He also issued an apology to the Chinese ambassador Han Zhiqiang for the deaths and injuries of its citizens in the incident.
 A spokesperson for the Siam Paragon Mall said that it expressed its deepest condolences to the victims and expressed its thanks at the police and security guards’ response.

 Tourism Minister Sudawan Wangsuphakijkosol emphasised that the shooting was an isolated incident, and that Thailand would take steps to ensure the safety of tourists in Thailand.
 The director of The Essence school invited parents and students who were affected by the incident to make an appointment with him.

 On 6 October, the Thai Foreign Ministry released a statement from the suspect's family signed by the suspect's father in which they accepted responsibility over the incident and apologized on behalf of their relative's actions, while pledging to cooperate with the police investigation.
-However no further action has been reported since then.